hashicorp/vagrant/docs/user-guide/vagrantfile.md

 }
 {% endhighlight %}

-If you do not with to create a vagrant_main recipe in your cookbooks directory you can override the recipes hash key by placing `config.chef.json.merge({:recipes => 'you_want'})` in either a packaged or project directory Vagrantfile.
+If you don't want to create a vagrant_main recipe in your cookbooks directory you can override the recipes by placing `config.chef.json.merge({:recipes => 'you_want'})` in either a packaged or project directory Vagrantfile.